Khobe Clarke

-Biography
+Early life

-Clarke grew up in Calgary to parents Jamie and Barbara Clarke, and he has a younger sister, Jaela.
+Clarke grew up in Calgary to parents Jamie and Barbara Clarke, with younger sister, Jaela.
 He attended Calgary Academy for high school, graduating in 2019.

 As a teenager, Clarke worked at the outdoor gear retailer Out There Adventure Centre that his father co-founded.
 He later worked in landscaping, as a bartender, and at a golf course.

-Mongolia trip

-In 2019, Clarke and his father ventured across Mongolia on a one-month expedition without their phones to "detox," making local and national news.
-They travelled on motorcycles, horses and camels, going west from Ulaanbaatar.
-The Clarkes hiked many mountains along the way such as the Khüten Peak, the highest mountain in Mongolia.
-Overall, they travelled over 2,200 kilometers (1,367 miles).

 Career

 Clarke began attending acting classes as a child, eventually performing in productions of Sweeney Todd and The Wedding Singer in high school.

 His professional career began with a gum commercial before he landed the role of Kyle in Yellowjackets, being featured in three episodes in season one and two.
 He then played Coop in five episodes of Firefly Lane.
 In 2023, Clarke played the lead role of Jimmy in the limited-part series V.C.
 Andrews' Dawn.
 In the 2024 Cruel Intentions television series he appeared as Scott, "the son of a congressman and a new recruit for Alpha Gamma."
+He was cast in the Off Campus television series as Beau Maxwell, a "major recurring role."

+Personal life

+In 2019, Clarke and his father Jamie Clarke travelled across Mongolia as a digital detox, making local and national news.
+They travelled on motorcycles, horses, and camels, going west from Ulaanbaatar.
+The Clarkes hiked many mountains along the way such as the Khüten Peak, the highest mountain in Mongolia.
+Overall, they travelled over 2,200 kilometers (1,367 miles).

+He currently lives in Vancouver, British Columbia.